blockspacer/flex_typeclass_plugin/README.md

 ```

 Pros:
-- Function names from different typeclasses can collide.
+- Function names from different typeclass-es can collide.
 - Useful when you want to make each typeclass optional.
+- Useful when you want to use custom storage type for each typeclass.

 Cons:
-- Normal performance
+- Normal performance (must use `has` function before usage of stored typeclass-es)
-- Normal memory usage
+- Normal memory usage (stores multiple typeclass-es not in single storage)

 ## Proxy Dilemma

-The problem stems from the fact that a
-referencing type-erasure wrapper is itself a distinct object from the object it erases.
+The problem stems from the fact that a referencing type-erasure wrapper is itself a distinct object from the object it erases.

 In other words:

 ```cpp
 auto r = Rectangle{{1.0, 2.0}, 5.0, 6.0};